IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“One day, I just thought, if you see a bird with a broken leg, you really have the urge to do something about it and help the bird. … Then, at the same time, you go to a restaurant and eat a chicken or something.
 It doesn’t make any sense. … I just realized that if it’s really compassion that drives you, maybe it’s not enough just to stop eating animals but you maybe should boycott the whole animal industry, because … it’s not what you as a compassionate being would want.
 So actually you should go one step further and become vegan.”

 ― <a href="https://en.wikipedia.org/wiki/Patrik_Baboumian" target="_blank">Patrik Baboumian</a><span style="color:Chartreuse">(strongman and bodybuilder)</span>

->“28% of the greenhouse gasses come from eating meat and from raising cattle, so we can do a much better job. … Luckily we know that you can get your protein source from many different ways, you can get it through vegetables if you are a vegetarian.
-I have seen many body builders that are vegetarian and they get strong and healthy.”

-― <a href="https://en.wikipedia.org/wiki/Arnold_Schwarzenegger" target="_blank">Arnold Schwarzenegger</a><span style="color:Chartreuse">(actor and bodybuilder)</span>

 >“[After struggle with heart disease] I've stopped eating meat, cheese, milk, even fish.
 No dairy at all.
 I've lost more than 20 pounds so far, aiming for about 30 before Chelsea's wedding.
 And I have so much more energy now!
 I feel great. … I just decided that I was the high-risk person, and I didn't want to fool with this anymore.
 And I wanted to live to be a grandfather.
 So I decided to pick the diet that I thought would maximize my chances of long-term survival.”